Ryan-Haug-Student/Engineless-Platformer/README.md

     * To load into the game simply press the play button on the main menu, pressing esc will return you to the main menu, and pressing "P" will pause the physics

 # WriteableBitmapEX
-- I used this nuGet package to build my map visuals, its a simple  package that allows for drawing to bitmaps far easier with features such as fillRect, Bilt (drawing a bitmap over another); Simply put, this package allows for easy writeableBitmap usage instead of drawing pixel by pixel
+- I used this nuGet package to build my map visuals, its a simple  package that allows for drawing to bitmaps far easier with features such as fillRect, Bilt (drawing a bitmap over another); Simply put, this package allows for easy writeableBitmap usage instead of drawing pixel by pixel.
 <a>Please Check out their GitHub [here](https://github.com/reneschulte/WriteableBitmapEx)</a>

 ---